Login

 Utilizing Shockwave Therapy in Rehabilitation

-We are excited to offer shockwave therapy at our Sherman Oaks and Beverly Hills offices
+We are excited to offer SoftWave's shockwave therapy at our Sherman Oaks and Beverly Hills offices

-Shockwave has been increasingly utilized in rehabilitation environments.
-Shockwave therapy has well-researched applications not only for conditions like wound healing, but is also useful for general orthopedic conditions including joint inflammation, sprains and strains.
+SoftWave therapy (also called Shockwave Therapy) has been increasingly utilized in rehabilitation environments.
+Shockwave therapy has well-researched applications not only for conditions like wound healing, but is also general orthopedic conditions including joint inflammation, sprains and strains and urologic issues such as incontinence, erectile dysfunction and pain.
 It can also help create angiogenesis and activate healing in the body.

-There are two primary types of shockwave therapy, low intensity and high intensity.
+There are two types of shockwave devices, high intensity and low intensity.
 High intensity focused shockwave would be the type used in lithotripsy for kidney stones, for example.
 This type of energy wave can break up tissue and be very precise.
 Low intensity shockwave has a therapeutic effect and is the one we utilize in rehabilitation.
 Focused, low intensity shockwave is believed to create microtrauma to then stimulate healing.
-Unfocused shockwave does not cause microtrauma and is believed to stimulate healing through mechanotransduction.
+We use the SoftWave OrthoGold® and UroGold® Broad Focused, low-intensity device in our offices.
+Broad focused shockwave does not cause microtrauma and is believed to stimulate healing through mechanotransduction.
+Shockwave is marketed under different names, and not all machines are the same.
+SoftWave specifically does not create microtrauma and therefore does not damage the tissue.

 There are three types of low intensity shockwave therapy: electrohydraulic, electromagnetic, and piezoelectric.
 Applicators can deliver focused or unfocused energy.
-The electrohydraulic technology comes in both focused (microtrauma) and unfocused.
-The unfocused electrohydraulic shockwave penetrates the deepest, and with the patented unfocused applicator created by Softwave Technologies, covers the most surface area in the least amount of time or shocks.
+The electrohydraulic technology comes in both focused (microtrauma) and unfocused (more recently termed broad focused).
+The broad focused electrohydraulic shockwave penetrates the deepest, and with the patented broad focused applicator created by SoftWave Technologies, covers the most surface area in the least amount of time, shocks and pain.
 Electromagnetic shockwave only has a focused version and has moderate penetration.
 Piezoelectric shock wave has the lowest energy with minimal to moderate penetration of tissues.

 3 water spark wave tissue

-The SoftWave patented unfocused applicator design makes it possible to spread energy to a large area of both superficial and deep tissue soliciting a biological response to the target area to initiate the body’s natural healing process.
+The SoftWave patented Broad focused applicator design makes it possible to spread energy to a large area of both superficial and deep tissue soliciting a biological response to the target area to initiate the body’s natural healing process.

-The Softwave Technologies OrthoGold100 unit is designed in Germany.
-It delivers an unfocused shockwave by an electrohydraulic process.
+The Softwave Technologies OrthoGold100 and 300 unit is designed in Germany.
+It delivers a broad focused shockwave by an electrohydraulic process.
 The body of the unit has an attached applicator through which the shocks are applied to the body.

 Extracorporeal Shockwave Therapy (ESWT): Research supports that ESWT promotes healing by promoting an anti-inflammatory environment and by angiogenesis or the forming of new blood vessels.
 More details on the research and technology of the device we are using can be accessed at the company website.